Classical radicalism: Japan

 Japan's radical-liberalism during the Empire of Japan was dissident because it resisted the government's political oppression of republicanism.
 Rikken Minseitō, who supported the Empire of Japan's system at the time, were classified as "conservative".
 Therefore, the radical liberal movement during the Japanese Empire was not separated from socialism and anarchism unlike the West at that time.
 Kōtoku Shūsui was a representative Japanese radical liberal.

 After World War II, Japan's left-wing liberalism emerged as a "peace movement" and was largely led by the Japan Socialist Party.

 Since Japanese conservatism was influenced by Shintoism, Japan's radical liberalism and democratic socialism against it were influenced by Christianity.

+Korea

 United States

 One of the trends of the American radical movement was the Jacksonian democracy, which advocated political egalitarianism among white men.

 Radicalism was represented by the Radical Republicans, especially the Stalwarts, more commonly known as Radical Republican.
 A collection of abolitionist and democratic reformers, some of whom were fervent supporters of trade unionism and in opposition to wage labor such as Benjamin Wade.

 Later political expressions of classical Radicalism centered around the Populist Party, composed of rural western and southern farmers who were proponents of policies such as railroad nationalization, free silver, expansion of voting rights and labor reform.